 (ii) the option, or combination of options, under section 11B of the School Education Act, in which the child was most recently a participant.

-(2) The Minister may, for a purpose referred to in subsection (5), in writing request the Council to provide the Minister with the allowed information in respect of children to whom this section applies.
+(2) The Minister may, for a purpose referred to in subsection (5), in writing request the Authority to provide the Minister with the allowed information in respect of children to whom this section applies.

-(3) The Council is to comply with a request made under subsection (2).
+(3) The Authority is to comply with a request made under subsection (2).

 (4) This section applies to a child if the student record for the child shows that he or she is or appears to be a child who —